SiloGecho97/SiloGecho97/README.md

 ### Hi there 👋 I'm Silas
-🔭 I’m currently working on Node, React and Angular(MERN,MEAN Stack).
+🔭 I’m currently working on Full Stack Node, React(MERN,MEVN Stack) and Ruby on Rails

 ### Languages